 Organising an S&C event is quite a task and therefore you cannot decide on it easily.
 One of the reasons for this is that an S&C event requires a considerable amount of money, especially in relation to the year-budget of an average Local Group.
-Still, if organised in the right manner, you can come out with a positive balance or even make profit with the event.
+Still, if organised in the right manner, you can come out with a positive balance.
 However, as practice and experience has shown, the finances (money) is of vital importance for an event.